White House seeks to condemn South Texas land, nature preserve for ‘Border Infrastructure Project’ - NewsBreak

 White House seeks to condemn South Texas land, nature preserve for ‘Border Infrastructure Project’

 LA FERIA, Texas (Border Report) — The Biden administration has sued in federal court to condemn several tracts of farmland in Cameron County where they plan to build and install an array of border infrastructure along the banks of the Rio Grande.
-But environmentalists tell Border Report the area also includes a section of a federal wildlife preserve that is home to endangered species.Life after ‘Remain in Mexico’: A family’s struggles in America ahead of immigration court hearings
+But environmentalists tell Border Report the area also includes a section of a federal wildlife preserve that is home to endangered species.‘Now is the time to prepare’: Kansas facing extreme fire danger tomorrow

 Papers filed in federal court in Brownsville last month show the federal government taking several area farmland fields near the Rio Grande south of the town of La Feria, Texas.
 And a map included indicates that the Border Infrastructure Project would go straight through the La Gloria wildlife refuge tract, which is part of the Rio Grande Valley National Wildlife Refuge.